 Video Source: youtube.com/HyundaiWorldwide

-In other recent Hyundai Ioniq 5 updates, we learned that its price in South Korea, possibly its first market of launch, is likely to start above $45,500.
-According to a report from The Korea Herald, the base Hyundai Ioniq 5 could cost KRW 50 million, which converts to approx. $45,900.
+The Hyundai Ioniq 5 prices in South Korea, possibly its first market of launch, are likely to start above $45,500.
+According to a report from The Korea Herald, the base Hyundai Ioniq 5 could cost KRW 50 million, which converts to approx. $45,200.
 This price should be the retail figure before central and state government subsidies apply.
-South Korea offers some of the best incentives in the world for electric vehicles, and last year it announced up to KRW 18.2 million (approx. USD 45,600) one-time purchase subsidy for an electric car buyer.
+South Korea offers some of the best incentives in the world for electric vehicles, and last year it announced up to KRW 18.2 million (approx. USD 16,500) one-time purchase subsidy for an electric car buyer.

 The Hyundai Ioniq 5 will be the first of 15 new battery EVs Hyundai Motor Group plans to launch by 2025.
-In an announcement this month, HMG had said that it plans to expand its battery EV line-up from currently eight models to 23 by the middle of the decade.
+It will expand its battery EV line-up from currently eight models to 23 by the middle of the decade.

 |Ioniq 5 specification||Value|

 |Additional features||Flat floor, flexible seating, virtual mirrors & solar roof|

 |Launch date||June 2021 (Austria)|